Two people wearing mosquito head nets

 Why does insect protection matter?

-Choosing insect repellents
+Choosing an insect repellent

-Promo image for Choosing insect repellents
+Promo image for Choosing an insect repellent

-DEET concentrations explained
+DEET

-• 20–50% DEET: general outdoor use, low-risk countries, reapply every 6–8 hours
+• 20–50% DEET: general outdoor use, suitable for low-risk countries, reapply every 6–8 hours

-• 20–40% DEET endurance formulas: high-risk areas (Sub-Saharan Africa, South America, Asia), lasts 10–12 hours, suitable for children 2+
+• 20–40% DEET: endurance formulas, suitable for high-risk areas (Sub-Saharan Africa, South America, Asia), lasts 10–12 hours, suitable for children 2+

 • 50–95% DEET: maximum protection in high-risk areas, not suitable for children under 6, lasts 8–10 hours.
 You'll find this in products like Lifesystems Expedition MAX.